-On April 23, 2018, the Company announced that a diamond drilling program had commenced at its Newnham Lake Property.

-On May 14, 2018, the Company announced the initial results of its inaugural diamond drilling program at the Newnham Lake Property.
-The 2018 drilling program at Newnham Lake, totaling approximately 1,164 metres, was designed to test high-priority drill targets interpreted from the results of a 3D IP/resistivity ground geophysical survey carried out in the spring of 2017 and other historical data.
-The deep-penetrating, 3D IP/resistivity survey method was used to better detail conductors and possible alteration zones outlined from historical ground and airborne surveys.
+On April 23, 2018, the Company announced that a diamond drilling program had commenced at Newnham Lake, and on May 14, 2018, the Company announced the initial results.
+The 2018 drilling program, totaling approximately 1,164 metres, was designed to test the highest-priority drill targets interpreted from the results of the 3D IP/resistivity ground geophysical survey carried out in the spring of 2017 and other historical data.
 ALX tested for deeper, basement-hosted mineralization at Newnham Lake in areas where historical drill holes intersected anomalous uranium at the unconformity.
 Most of the historical drill holes only penetrated an average of 30 metres into the basement rocks.